The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 Mr. Weigel, this is Cornell West, esteemed professor of race at Princeton, saying that Barack Obama made him feel like a Cub Scout.

-And he, Cornell West was the Cub Scout, and he was the Obama was the pack master.
+And he, Cornell West, was the Cub Scout, and he was the Obama was the pack master.

-Very ugly kind of moment, disturbed Cornell West, raises the question for me does Obama have a double standard for black critics as opposed to white critics?
+Raises the question for me, does Obama have a double standard for black critics as opposed to white critics?

 Cornell West black.